 Any Alexandrite over 5 carats is very rare , and the stones with the most pronounced color change effect are considered to be the most valuable.

 Many gemstones are still believed by numerous people to have magical qualities - and alexandrite too has magical associations: It's said that wearing alexandrite will enable its wearer to sense imminent danger.
 Perhaps this idea was inspired by the "color change to red", with red symbolizing danger.
-It's also considered that the stone inspires imagination, intuition and creativity.
+It's also considered that the stone inspires imagination, intuition, and creativity which would make it a great stone to have around your house as room accents if it was more affordable.

 It's interesting to note that synthetic alexandrite has been developed - in 1973.
 The synthetic alexandrite still possesses the color-changing qualities; however it's said that the stones will have inclusions, depending on the method that was used to grow them - and these can be identified by an expert.
 As is typically the case with high-priced gemstones, there have been a variety of methods employed in attempts to imitate alexandrite: Synthetic corundums, with added trace elements (such as vanadium) to mimic the color change effect , or even color-change spinels have been known to have been sold as alexandrite on the gemstone market.